Lepidodendron

-Lepidodendron is an extinct genus of primitive vascular plants belonging to order Lepidodendrales, part of a group of Lycopodiopsida known as scale trees or arborescent lycophytes, related to quillworts and lycopsids (club mosses).
-They were part of the coal forest flora.
+Lepidodendron, from Ancient Greek λεπίς (lepís), meaning "scale", and δένδρον (déndron), meaning "tree", is an extinct genus of primitive lycopodian vascular plants belonging to the order Lepidodendrales.
+It is well preserved and common in the fossil record.
+Like other Lepidodendrales, species of Lepidodendron grew as large-tree-like plants in wetland coal forest environments.
 They sometimes reached heights of 50 m, and the trunks were often over 1 m in diameter.
-They thrived during the Carboniferous Period (358.9 to 298.9 million years ago).
+They are often known as "scale trees", due to their bark having been covered in diamond-shaped leaf-bases, from which leaves grew during earlier stages of growth.
+However, they are correctly defined as arborescent lycophytes.
+They thrived during the Carboniferous Period (358.9 to 298.9 million years ago), and persisted until the end of the Permian around 252 million years ago.
 Sometimes erroneously called "giant club mosses", the genus was actually more closely related to modern quillworts than to modern club mosses.
-Within the form classification system used within paleobotany, Lepidodendron is both used for the whole plant as well as specifically the stems and leaves.
+In the form classification system used in paleobotany, Lepidodendron is both used for the whole plant as well as specifically the stems and leaves.